Denton Divorce Attorneys

 Also Serving Tarrant, Cooke, Wise, & Grayson Counties.

 Going through a divorce is one of the most challenging matters a person can face.
 You may be concerned with your ability to move forward with your life, keep your property, or see your children.
 The family law and divorce attorneys of Coffey & Yates have more than 75 years of experience helping people like you address these types of concerns.
 We will work tirelessly to help you have a life after your divorce.

 The Denton family law attorneys at Coffey & Yates will partner with you through every step of the divorce process, answering every single one of your questions, evaluating your unique situation, and guiding you in all the options available to you under Texas law.
 We will create a divorce settlement that meets your specific needs and helps you achieve the outcome you desire.
 If an out-of-court agreement cannot be attained, we have the experience, resources, and skills to fight your case in the courtroom.

-According to Texas law, an individual can file for divorce after residing in the state for six months and the county in which it is filed for 90 days.
-Similar to other civil lawsuits, the spouse pursuing divorce must first file the petition and a completed report for the district clerk and then serve the papers to the other person.
+An individual can file for divorce after residing in the state for six months and the county in which it is filed for 90 days.
+Similar to other civil lawsuits, the spouse pursuing divorce must first file the petition with the district clerk and then serve the papers to the other person.